Forgive and Forget? — Trust and Forgiveness in Christian Life

 So there are some people, who maybe family members or other Christians, that we sometimes have to break our relationship with them and have nothing to do with them at all.
 But if they change and earn back your trust, by all means restore the relationship.

-Understanding that forgiveness is free but trust is earned helps us understand why Paul could disagree sharply with Barnabas and break up over Mark but then years later, Paul talks about working with Mark again (2 Timothy 4:11).
+Understanding the principle that forgiveness is free, but trust is earned helps us understand why Paul could disagree sharply with Barnabas and break up over Mark, but then years later Paul talks about working with Mark again (2 Timothy 4:11).
 Mark apparently stopped being a quitter and changed his work ethic to the point where Paul restored trusted in him again!
 Trust is NOT required for forgiveness.
 Forgiveness means you cancel a person’s debts.
-The same word is used of forgiving sins as cancelling a debt.
+The same word is used when talking of forgiving sins as when talking of cancelling a debt.
 In fact, even today in finance, we talk about debt forgiveness or loan forgiveness to mean that the debt is cancelled.
 But that doesn’t mean that you have to lend him money again if you know he never honors his word.
 When you forgive someone you release him of the responsibility for the hurt he has caused you so that he can go free of retribution for that hurt.
-You do what Jesus did on the cross, you say “Father, forgive them for they don’t know what they do.”
+You do what Jesus did on the cross, you say, “Father, forgive them for they don’t know what they do.”
 That doesn’t mean that Jesus trusts them that next time they wouldn’t crucify him if they were given the opportunity.

 Forgiveness vs. Repentance vs. Reconciliation: Forgiveness and reconciliation are NOT the same thing.
 You can forgive (cancel someone’s debts for a behavior) but not be reconciled.
 Reconciliation comes with trust.
 We must always forgive.
 We should strive for reconciliation, but there are cases where reconciliation is not possible.
 Reconciliation works easily when there is genuine repentance because genuine repentance will produce the fruits in keeping with that repentance (Matthew 3:8).
-That is, they will prove by the way they live that they have repented of their sins and turned to God.
-And repentance as used in the bible means a change of heart.
+That is, people will prove by the way they live that they have repented of their sins and turned to God.
+And repentance, as used in the Bible, means a change of heart and mind.
 Without genuine repentance, trust cannot be formed which is necessary for relationships.
-Regardless of the situation, forgiveness must be given.
-You can move away.
+Regardless of the situation, forgiveness must be given but you can move away in the relationship.
 And if you do, you will cancel the last debt before you leave so that forgiveness, the cancelation of debts is done.